pongsakorn-onnim/Power_BI_project/IBM HR Analytics Employee Attrition & Performance/README.md

 - **The sales department has the highest attrition rate** with 20.63% followed by human resources at 19.05%, and research & development at 13.84%.
 - Employees who **live farther from the company have a higher chance of leaving**.

+# Recommendations
+**Target younger employees (under 20) with engagement programs:**
+This age group has the highest attrition rate.
+Consider mentorship programs, social events, or clear career development paths to increase their engagement and retention.

+**Promote work-life balance:**
+Consider offering flexible work arrangements or remote work options to improve work-life balance, which could be a factor for employees who work overtime or have a long commute.

+**Review workload and travel frequency:**
+Employees who frequently travel for business and those who work overtime have a higher attrition rate.
+Explore ways to reduce workload or overtime, or offer additional compensation/benefits for those who travel extensively.